Alan Hall: Career and research

 Alan Hall showed the specificity of Rho in the stimulation of focal adhesions and stress fibre formation in fibroblasts in the presence of extracellular factors in 1992.
 He first realised that the addition of bovine fetal calf serum (FCS) to Swiss 3T3 cells increased the polymerisation of actin and assembly of stress fibres.
 The immunofluorescence following the increase of vinculin and talin, two cytoskeletal proteins, at the intracellular face of the plasma membrane with Val14rhoA microinjection showed the association of focal adhesions with the end of the new stress fibres.
 After size fractionation of FCS and analysis of the lipids that bound to serum albumin, the lysophosphatidic acid (LPA) was found to be responsible for the serum activity that induced stress fibre formation.
 The inhibition of Rho by C3 transferase ribosylation resulted in an inhibition of focal adhesion and stress fibre assembly, but had no effect on membrane ruffling.
 These findings were published in Cell and cited over 4000 times.
 In parallel with this experiment, Hall showed that the presence of Rac, another Ras-related GTP-binding protein, is implicated in the regulation of the actin organisation in presence of extracellular growth factors.
 Immunofluorescence and antibody techniques were used to localise the mutant V12rac1 protein after being microinjected into the cytoplasm of confluent serum-starved Swiss 3T3 cells.
 The comparison with the normal cells showed that Rac1 stimulates actin filament production at the membrane, pinocytosis, and membrane ruffling.
 The inhibition of endogenous Rac function by mutants N17rac and V12rac1 prevented growth factor-induced membrane ruffling.
 In addition, the inactivation of Rho protein by ADP-ribosylation in Rac1 microinjection reduced the formation of actin stress fibres.
 Hall concluded that Rac and Rho are complementary for polymerised actin organisation.
 Indeed, Rho-dependent response is stimulated by the action of growth factors on Rac protein.

-In 1993 he moved to University College London, where he helped to create a new MRC centre for molecular cell biology.
-In 2000, he became director of that program.
+In 1993 he moved to University College London, where he helped to create a MRC Cell Biology Unit, within the Laboratory for Molecular Cell Biology (LMCB).
+In 2000, he became director of the MRC Laboratory for Molecular Cell Biology.

 In 2002, Alan Hall discerned the role of G_{aq} in Rho signalling pathways.
 Prior to this publication, there were conflicting reports as to the role of G_{aq} in cell signalling via Rho; some said that it was not able to induce Rho activation, and some said that it could.
 Using immunoblotting techniques, Hall showed that activation of endogenous G_{aq} via G protein-coupled receptors (GCPRs) could in fact induce activation of Rho, and had similar results when directly expressing activated G_{aq}.
 It was already known that other G_{a} proteins could induce Rho activation (i.e. G_{a}13 activates p115 Rho GEF, which in turn activates Rho), but it was also known that G_{aq} does not activate p115 Rho GEF, and therefore must act via an alternate, unknown mechanism.
 Two years later, he moved to Memorial Sloan Kettering Cancer Center as chair of the cell biology program.